Monday, February 5, 2024

 After all the meetings, if all goes well, the end result of this is a carefully crafted standards document full of MUST [NOT] and SHOULD [NOT], which are so important that there's actually a standard defining what they mean.

 The new standard captures everything the committee could capture about what it means to implement and use whatever's being standardized.
 With luck, the standard is at least self-consistent, but there will be parts that are deliberately left unspecified for reasons like those given above.
-There will also be plain old mistakes, ideally small ones that can be corrected by errata (corrections, ideally short and specific, published in a separate document) but sometimes larger ones that will require more meetings and a new version of the standard.
+There will also be plain old mistakes, ideally small ones that can be corrected by errata (corrections, ideally short and specific, published in a separate section or document) but sometimes larger ones that will require more meetings and a new version of the standard.

 Since standards need to be flexible, a standard doesn't always answer every question you'll need answered when coding to it.
 Because of this, it's common for a separate "interoperation committee" to form once a standard is out.
 These committees essentially fill in the blanks to create "profiles" that say how to use a particular standard in particular situations.
 There might be a lightweight profile that's meant to provide only the core features so it's easier to implement and run.
 There might be a security-oriented profile that specifies features to enable and parameters to use ("digital signatures are required for each message and private keys must be at least 2048 bits").
 There might be a profile aimed particularly at business use, or whatever.